The state of your health insurance marketplace

 For the first half of 2015, there was significant concern about the King v.
 Burwell lawsuit among states with federally-run exchanges and partnership exchanges.
 The lawsuit hinged on the argument that the ACA only allows for subsidies to be provided by exchanges “established by the state.”
 Since subsidies are a cornerstone of every state’s exchange, the prospect of losing those subsidies was alarming; several states considered the possibility of building their own exchanges if subsidies were to be eliminated.
 But on June 25, 2015, the Supreme Court ruled 6 – 3 that subsidies are legal in every state, regardless of whether the state or federal government runs the exchange.

 Arkansas has received conditional approval from HHS to operate their own SHOP exchange in 2016 and to have a state-based individual exchange starting in 2017.
-But now that the Supreme Court has upheld subsidies in the federally-run marketplace, lawmakers in Arkansas are considering whether or not to proceed with plans to establish a state-based marketplace.
+But now that the Supreme Court has upheld subsidies in the federally-run marketplace, lawmakers in Arkansas are considering whether or not to proceed with plans to establish a state-based marketplace, and the governor has said that the implementation of the state-run individual exchange is “on pause” as of late 2015.